 Paul D. Biddinger, MD, FACEP

-Associate Director, Harvard School of Public Health Center for Public Health Preparedness
+Director, Harvard School of Public Health Executive and Continuing Professional Education; Instructor

-Dr. Biddinger has lectured nationally and internationally on topics of preparedness and disaster medicine.
+Dr. Biddinger is an active researcher in the field of emergency preparedness and has lectured nationally and internationally on topics of preparedness and disaster medicine.
 He has authored numerous articles and book chapters on multiple topics related to emergency medical services and disaster medicine.
 He completed his undergraduate study in international relations at Princeton University, attended medical school at Vanderbilt University, and completed residency training in emergency medicine at Harvard University.